Fuzzwah's Agentic Coding Learnings

 github-mcp

-Why?
 Search repos, read issues, create PRs without leaving the chat.
+The less context switching, the better.

 {